 What to look for in collagen powder and how to read the label

 Pure, strong and tested for contaminants.
 Highly bioavailable and brimming with amino acids.
 Made from sustainable wild fish, never farmed.
 Palatable and easily digested.
 At Bare Biology, we have a long list of reasons why we think Skinful is one of the best collagen protein powders you can buy.
 But we know we’re not the only product on the shelves.
 These days you can buy collagen powder in liquid sachets, tablets or capsules.
 It’s even available combined with other nutrients like coconut oil or with added fruity flavourings.
-With so many different collagen supplements out there all vying for your attention, how can you find out which one is right for you?
+With so many different collagen products out there all vying for your attention, how can you find out which one is right for you?

 Learning how to decode the label on your collagen supplement will help.
 We’ll point out all the information you need to help make an informed decision before you buy.